kiwicom/orbit/packages/orbit-components/src/Breadcrumbs/README.md

 #### Props

-Table below contains all types of the props available in BreadcrumbsItem component.
+The Table below contains all types of props available in BreadcrumbsItem component.

 | Name         | Type                       | Default         | Description                                          |
 | :----------- | :------------------------- | :-------------- | :--------------------------------------------------- |